FrankfurtOceanic/Twin-Darkness/README.md

 ## Combat Loop
 <img src="Media/Demo.gif" width = "600">
-  The combat revolves around your two shot revolver. with each shot, the bullet changes element from light to dark and dark to light.
-Might intent is to have enemies for both elements.
+  The combat revolves around your two shot revolver.
+With each shot, the bullet changes element from light to dark and dark to light.
+My intent is to have enemies for both elements.
 Bullets of the same type heal them while the opposite element damages.
 The main game loop would involve making fast target switches.
 My aim is to implement a score system (and combo multiplier) so that missing a shot makes you lose your combo.